 It is acknowledged and has been discussed throughout section 8.4 that the additions in turbine height compared to what has been consented is the key generator of the magnitude of the effects on what is essentially both small permanent and transient viewing audiences.
-However, on balance the difference between what is consented and what is proposed generates only 'low' adverse visual effects.
-This is a conservative finding.
+However, on balance the difference between what is consented and what is proposed generates only 'low' adverse visual effects relative to one dwelling (dwelling '22') and for road users.
+These are conservative findings.
+For most within the site context whether a permanent resident or public road user any visual effects of the proposal compared with what has been consented will be between 'low-moderate' and 'very high' positive.
 Halving the proposed turbine numbers constitutes a significant reduction in potentially adverse visual effects.
-In addition, the surrendered eleven turbines were closest to the most occupants in the receiving environment.
-Any potential adverse effects on amenity values were determined during the initial consenting process to include a broader receiving environment compared to now.
+In addition, the surrendered eleven 'southern' turbines were closest to most dwellings and permanent residents within the site context.
+Any potential adverse effects on amenity values were determined during the earlier consenting process to affect a broader site context compared to now.

-Sound and smell are also important as they affect one's appreciation of the landscape although these attributes are less relevant here.
+&lt;sup>31 Sound and smell are also important as they affect one's appreciation of the landscape although these attributes are less relevant here.